BlokasLabs/pisound-docs/docs/midi.md

+---
+description: A standard MIDI In/Out interface is available via two female DIN-5 connectors.
+---

 # MIDI

 A standard MIDI interface is available via two female DIN-5 connectors.
 Unlike usual MIDI solutions for Raspberry Pi, MIDI on Pisound is implemented using high speed SPI and a dedicated microcontroller for translating SPI data to serial MIDI byte streams and it's readily recognized by audio software as an ALSA MIDI device.
 The loopback latency of MIDI was measured to be 2.105ms.
 In addition, there are MIDI activity LEDs for both Input and Output indicating the flow of MIDI events.